StavJi/can-parser/README.md

    python src/main.py
 - Select file to parse
 - Enjoy!

+## Customizing for Your Own CAN Messages
+By default, this parser is configured to decode a specific set of J1939 message frames.

+If you want to parse **your own custom CAN messages**, you will need to modify:

+- `can_log_parser.py` – defines how a single CAN line is read and converted into a frame object
+- `frame_selector.py` – defines which frames are recognized, how they are named, and how their data fields are decoded

+Each CAN message type is handled by a dedicated "frame handler" inside `FrameSelector.HANDLERS`.
+To add your own frames:
+1. Create a new handler function or class that describes how to interpret your message data bytes.
+2. Register it inside `FrameSelector.HANDLERS`.

 ### Example Input
 Raw CAN log file (CSV-like), in following format Timestamp [ms], Message ID, Data lenght, Can bus data, Channel: